 Next is Aurora Somnacanth, a sub-species of a monster introduced in Rise that attacks with ice.
 It releases cold air to freeze things and slides around on the ice to attack hunters.

 There you have it, all the new Monster Hunter Rise: Sunbreak monsters.
 They look fun, right?
-Check out our Monster Hunter Rise Sunbreak armour guide to see what you can make from these beasts, or we’ve got a Monster Hunter Rise monsters guide if you want to grind out some items before the expansion.
+Check out our Monster Hunter Rise Sunbreak armour guide to see what you can make from these beasts, or we’ve got a Monster Hunter Rise monsters guide if you want to grind out some items in the base game.